Follow these tips for a healthy, beautiful smile.

 Cut down on sugary foods and drinks.

 Choose low-sugar snacks like vegetables, fruits, and low-fat or fat-free cheese.
 Drink fewer sugary sodas and other drinks that can lead to tooth decay.
+Get ideas for eating healthy.

 Using tobacco in any form (cigarettes, cigars, pipe, smokeless tobacco) raises your risk for getting gum disease and oral (mouth) cancer.
+Check out these steps to help you quit smoking.

 Drink alcohol only in moderation.